 The standards and policies enumerated below are not all-encompassing, but do cover foundational best practices and some of the more common issues and concerns that might arise in connection with journalistic publishing.

 These standards and policies are subject to change as technology and relevant legal requirements evolve over time.
-As such, the information contained herein amounts to a “living document” and is subject to change.
+As such, the information contained herein amounts to a “living document.”

 Ethical and Professional Rules and Standards